SystemsApproach/ops/monitor.rst

 which makes it possible for the logging stack to parse and cross-reference message from different components.

-Traces are a record of the sequence of modules executed to complete user-initiated transactions or jobs.
-They are similar to logs, but provide more specialized information about the context in which different operations are performed.
-Execution context in a single program is commonly recorded as an in-memory call stack, but because we are operating in a cloud environment, traces are inherently distributed across a graph of network-connected microservices.
+Traces are a record of causal relationships (e.g., Service A calls Service B) resulting from user-initiated transactions or jobs.
+They are similar to logs, but provide more specialized information about the context in which different events happen.
+For example, execution traces in a single program is commonly recorded as an in-memory call stack, but because we are operating in a cloud environment, traces are inherently distributed across a graph of network-connected microservices.
 This makes the problem challenging, but also critically important because it is often the case that the only way to understand time-dependent phenomena—such as why a particular resource is over loaded—is to understand how multiple independent workflows interact with each other.

 .. sidebar:: Observability